 Important note: If you are an Early Childhood Development Centre (ECD), you will have to register for 2019 membership at Inceba Trust which will automatically give you both Inceba Trust and Valcare benefits.
 Please click here.

 What is the duration of membership?

 Valcare membership runs per calendar year: 1 January – 31 December.

 Applications are accepted any time during the year, but if you want to apply for funding, you will have to be a member first.

 - Only volunteers / ECD’s: R250 / year

 - 1-5 paid staff members: R450 / year

 - 6+ paid staff members: R650 / year

-Valcare membership for 2019 also includes a Training Voucher that will offer one free training session to any one staff member from your organisation.
+Valcare membership for 2020 once again also includes a Training Voucher that will offer one free training session to any one staff member from your organisation.

 5 Valcare Membership Benefits